petermsiegel/F-string-APL/README.md

 - **Space fields** are essentially a _degenerate_ form of **Code fields**, consisting of a single pair of simple curly braces `{}` with zero or more spaces in between.
 A **Space Field** with zero spaces is a **Null Space Field**; while it may separate any other fields, its practical use is separating two adjacent **Text Fields**.

 The building blocks of an **f-string** are these defined "fields," catenated left to right, each of which will display as a logically separate 2-D output space.
-While **Code fields** can return objects of any number of dimensions mapped onto 2-D by APL rules, **Text fields** and **Space fields** are always simple rectangles (minimally 1 row and zero columns).
+While **Code fields** can return arrays of any number of dimensions mapped onto 2-D by APL rules, **Text fields** and **Space fields** are always simple rectangles (minimally 1 row and zero columns).
 Between fields, **∆F** adds no automatic spaces.
 That spacing is under user control.

 ### Escape Sequences for Text Fields and Quoted Strings